hphelion/documentation/moonshot/manage.troubleshooting.md

 <p style="font-size: small;"> <a href="/cloudos/moonshot/manage/utilities/">&#9664; PREV</a> | <a href="/cloudos/moonshot/manage/">&#9650; UP</a> | <a href="/cloudos/moonshot/manage/operational-dashboard">NEXT &#9654;</a> </p>

-# HP Cloud OS for Moonshot troubleshooting
+# HP Helion Cloud OS for Moonshot troubleshooting

-HP Cloud OS for Moonshot is an OpenStack-based cloud platform to manage HP Moonshot servers.
+HP Helion Cloud OS for Moonshot is an OpenStack-based cloud platform to manage HP Moonshot servers.
 Different usage scenarios might lead to abnormal system behavior or known issues.
 This topic describes all the known issues that you might encounter.
 To help you troubleshoot these issues, we have provided possible resolutions.

 For easy reference, we categorized the known issues and solutions as follows: